MACHARODRIGO/03-GC-Scanner-FASTA-composition-profiling-genomegym-beginner/README.md

 ## 💡 Next Steps & Community Challenges

 * **Error Handling:** Modify the `analyze_sequences` function to handle sequences with characters other than A, T, C, G (e.g., N for unknown bases).
 You could print a warning or skip the sequence.
-* **Command-Line Interface:** Use the `argparse` module to make the script more flexible, allowing users to specify input and output directories directly from the command line.
 * **Advanced Visualization:** Add a third subplot to `plot_summary` that shows the A/T ratio or a stacked bar chart of all nucleotide counts.
 * **Batch Processing:** Adapt the script to handle a large number of FASTA files more efficiently, perhaps by using `os.walk` to traverse a directory tree.
 * **Testing:** Write unit tests for the functions, especially `parse_header_fields` and `analyze_sequences`, to ensure they work correctly with different inputs.